h-crocker/h-crocker.github.io/_posts/2019-07-10-Using-a-GoDaddy-Domain-With-GitHub-Pages.md

 date: 2019-07-10 12:58
 categories: tutorial web
 ---
-# Using a GoDaddy Domain With GitHub Pages

 GitHub Pages is an excellent way to setup a static site, or a Jekyll blog and the default domains provided by GitHub are perfectly fine.
 Custom domains however are a cheap way to increase branding on your site while still being able to rely on GitHub for free hosting.